chawthet/Python-References/README.md

 # Python-References
-1. Woking with multiple Python vesions (using conda)
+1. Working with multiple Python vesions (using conda)